oils-for-unix/oils/doc/language-influences.md

 ### Python

-Oil's expression language is mostly Python compatible.
+The YSH expression language is mostly Python compatible.
 Expressions occur on the RHS of `=`:

     var a = 42 + a[i]